 - Scholarship Entry Form with a 500-word essay, as described on the entry form.

 - Copy of applicant’s high school/college transcript of grades.

 - Letters of recommendation from two faculty members of the applicant’s high school, college, university, or technical school.

-Application and supporting documents must be postmarked by Saturday, May 25, 2019 and received by June 1, 2019.
+Application and supporting documents must be postmarked by Tuesday, May 26, 2020 and received no later than Monday, June 1, 2020.

 Download an application form from one of these links: